 The life and times of Australia's most infamous Bushranger and his Gang set to a rollicking score, a mixture of rock, broadway and vaudeville.This has both GREAT humour and GREAT tragedy.
 Staged in 1978 in Sydney and Adelaide.
-Now updated with new music and lyrics for the 21st Century.

 A note from Reg and Patrick.

 When NED KELLY was staged in 1978 Reg Livermore was the superstar of Australian music theatre.
 He was riding the waves of success from his role as the original Dr Frankenfurter in The Rocky Horror Show, King Herod in JC Superstar, and his own unique one man show’s Betty Blockbuster and The Sacred Cow.